Nen-Co/nen-net/README.md

 # Nen Net

 A high-performance, statically allocated HTTP and TCP framework for Zig that provides zero-allocation networking with predictable performance.
+Built on top of the Nen ecosystem with clean separation of concerns.

 > **✅ HTTP Server Implemented** - Real HTTP server with static allocation, route handling, and request/response parsing
 > **✅ TCP Framework Working** - Complete TCP client/server functionality with proper error handling
+> **✅ JSON Integration** - Built-in JSON response helpers using nen-json
+> **✅ I/O Ecosystem** - Uses nen-io for low-level network operations
 > **✅ Zig 0.15.1 Compatible** - Fully tested and compatible with the latest Zig release
 > **✅ CI/CD Complete** - Comprehensive pipelines for testing, performance, security, and releases